jnijeremy/blog/_posts/2015-12-30-CPP-Reference.md

 `z = (a > b) ? a : b;` // z = max(a, b)

 ### memory

+**stack**

+* C functions (including function's local variables) get allocated on the **stack**.
+* Functions are pushed on to the stack when called.
+* Functions are posed off the stack when they return.
+* Functions can access any memory below the current top of the stack.
+* variables are allocated and freed automatically

 **heap**

 * The **heap** is a chunk of memory for the C program to use.
 * Access heap using `pointer`.
 The whole program has access to the heap.

-**stack**

-* C functions get allocated on the **stack**.
-* Functions are pushed on to the stack when called.
-* Functions are posed off the stack when they return.
-* Functions can access any memory below the current top of the stack.
+Heap variables are global.
+* not automatically managed by the CPU

+**read only segment**

+* string literal is stored in OS defined read-only segment
+* the storage for these objects shall last for the duration of the program

 ### dynamic memory
 The size of a regular array needs to be a constant expression, and thus its size has to be determined at the moment of designing the program, before it is run.